David Epstein

 • Expert on the Science of High Performance

-Since the debut of his #1 New York Times bestseller Range: Why Generalists Triumph in a Specialized World, David Epstein has topped the recommended book lists of everyone from Bill Gates and Adam Grant to The Wall Street Journal, The Sunday Times, Financial Times, Forbes, and Inc. He has engaged in a notable “nerd fight of gladiatorial proportions” with Malcolm Gladwell, been featured on Good Morning America and the CBS Morning News, seen his books translated into more than 30 languages, and reached more than 12 million views with his two TED talks.
+David Epstein has spent his career investigating—and overturning—our most deeply held assumptions about what makes people and teams perform at their best.
+His #1 New York Times bestseller Range: Why Generalists Triumph in a Specialized World has topped recommended book lists from The Wall Street Journal, The Sunday Times, Financial Times, Forbes, and Inc. He has engaged in a notable “nerd fight of gladiatorial proportions” with Malcolm Gladwell, been featured on Good Morning America and CBS Mornings, seen his books translated into more than 30 languages, and reached more than 12 million views with his two TED talks

-As a speaker, David has inspired (and provoked) global audiences at Amazon, Microsoft, Google, Fidelity, JP Morgan, Deloitte, Gartner, Procter & Gamble, World 50, Kaiser Permanente, NASA, the U.S. Army, the Association for Talent Development, the University of Pennsylvania, the World Knowledge Forum, and many others with his fascinating presentations on the keys to achieving high performance.
-Combining surprising data and meticulous research with eye-catching graphics and thought-provoking stories from the worlds of sports, business, science, and the arts, David overturns previous notions and makes the case for why Range is the new personal and organizational superpower.
+As a speaker, David has inspired global audiences at Amazon, Microsoft, Google, Fidelity, JP Morgan, Deloitte, Gartner, BCG, Procter & Gamble, World 50, Kaiser Permanente, NASA, the U.S. Army, Association for Talent Development, University of Pennsylvania, World Knowledge Forum, and many others with his fascinating presentations on the keys to achieving high performance.
+Combining surprising data and meticulous research with eye-catching graphics and thought-provoking stories from the worlds of sports, business, science, and the arts, David overturns previous notions about both team performance and personal development.
 Audiences gain actionable insights on fostering innovation, building a future-proof career and workforce, confronting change with resilience, navigating disruption, and turning challenges into opportunities.

 David Epstein headshot